lyra/android-ios-sdk-integration-examples/android/kotlin/README.md

 In this sample, in case of error calling the server, a toast will be displayed with the error text.

-Otherwise, the `processServerResponse` method is called with the formToken.
+Otherwise, the `processServerResponse` method is executed with the formToken and the `process` SDK method is called.

 ```kotlin
 Lyra.process(supportFragmentManager, formToken, object : LyraHandler {